 - Kleenex – Hormonal people come with a lot of tears sometimes.
 And runny noses.
 Kleenex comes in handy so many times…I carry (and use!) at least 2 packs a day on field trips.

 - Small first aid kit – This one is kind of a gimme.
 If you are a mom who has children who like to go outside or craft or breathe in and out, chances are you are going to need to carry a first aid kit ANYWAY.
 The small one I’ve linked here is fabulous because it packs a lot into a small pouch.
-You want something that is small and portable, something that has bandaids and first aid cream at LEAST, the linked one goes way deeper and would probably cover 99% of emergencies.
+You want something that is small and portable, something that has bandaids and first aid cream at LEAST.
+The linked one goes way beyond basic and would probably cover 99% of emergencies.

 BONUS!
 Here are three things NOT to bring

 - Pain relievers (or any medicines at all) to administer to kids.
 You are not authorized to administer anything stronger than a breath mint to children while you’re on a trip.
 Period.
 Keep your Tylenol to yourself, and direct the kids to the teacher if they ask.

 - Alcohol.
 I shouldn’t have to explain this one, but even if you’re on an overnight trip with kids, you really should not even have one beer or one glass of wine or one drink.
 Trust me, you need your wits about you with that many kids.
 Plus, Wolfgang’s high school makes us chaperones sign a form stating we will not drink while chaperoning.
 (Not that I would if I was allowed.)